Last Update: 10/16/19

 2. Not Knowing Impact of Court Cases (Precedent) Can Hurt a Florida Home Owner’s Foreclosure Defense

 Throughout the state of Florida, judges make law every day.
 Trial court judges issue rulings and judgments which will be the law for that case that is being presented before their bench.
 If that case is appealed to a higher court, the Florida appeals court may issue an opinion that creates new law for not only those parties to that case but to everyone else within the state’s jurisdiction.
-That opinion may get its papers graded, in turn, by the highest state court (the Florida Supreme Court) or by the federal courts for things like federal constitutional violations or violations of civil rights laws, environmental laws, and the like.
+That opinion may get reviewed, in turn, by the highest state court (the Florida Supreme Court) or by the federal courts for things like federal constitutional violations or violations of civil rights laws, environmental laws, and the like.

 3. Other Keys to Successful Florida Foreclosure Defense: Knowing the Courts, Knowing the Banks, Knowing the Opposing Counsel